 Max achieved his Masters of Information Studies (in Information Systems) at the University of Toronto (Faculty of Information) and is a Masters and Doctoral graduate of the Knowledge Media Design Institute (KMDI) collaborative program.
 Max also holds a Bachelors of Science in International Marketing (minor in philosophy) from Northern Illinois University’s Business School.

-Max has been active in academia over the last nine years, designing and teaching undergraduate and graduate courses at the University of Toronto in strategic management, innovation, business process reengineering, technology management, information system analysis and design, information architecture, and decision-making.
+Max has been active in academia over the last ten years, designing and teaching a variety of undergraduate and graduate courses at McGill University and at the University of Toronto.
+Topics for these courses include strategic management, knowledge management, innovation, business process reengineering, technology management, information system analysis and design, information architecture, and decision-making.

 Max’s research is currently being exhibited at the !dea Gallery in the Ontario Science Centre.
 “In [knowledge] we trust” opened on October 6th, 2014 and will continue to run until December 7th, 2014.
 The exhibit summarizes some of the major findings from Max’s doctoral research on knowledge sharing and trust.
 It also displays findings from a more recent research study conducted with Dr. Tracey Bowen, which explores how the concept of knowledge is understood and represented through visual and textual abstraction.